appseconnect/docs/_posts/ProcessFlow Management/2020-07-15-adding-schema-actions.md

 ---

 The user can view the schemas  present in an app and can also add schema and import schemas and attributes for application node used in processflow.
-This section enables the user to view, add the Schema, Attributes of an application in the Process Flow and managing the same within a process flow for easy execution.
+This section enables the user to view, add the Schema, Attributes of an application in the processflow and managing the same within a processflow for easy execution.
 The added schema and its component from the application node will be visible from the APP Section of the portal as well.

 ## Prerequisites